cluhmann/research-methods/content/02-GettingStarted.md

 ---
 name: fig:Bargraph
 ---
-Bar Graph Showing the Very Small Difference in the Mean Number of Words Spoken per Day by Women and Men in a Large Sample.
-Based on data from Mehl, M. R., Vazire, S., Ramirez-Esparza, N., Slatcher,  R. B., & Pennebaker, J. W. (2007).
-"Are Women Really More Talkative Than Men?", _Science_, 317, 82.
+Bar graph showing the very small difference in the mean number of words spoken per day by women and men in a large sample.
+Based on data from {cite}`mehl_are_2007`.
 ```

 Differences between groups are usually described by giving the average score for each group.
 This information can also be presented in a bar graph like that in {numref}`Figure {number} <fig:Bargraph>`, where the heights of the bars represent the averages for each group.